idfubar/AV102/week3/distributed_project_management_tools.md

 single office,
-or spread out all over the world, just visibility is a terrible problem so and you know people "Oh it's in the Word document", "where kind of is that?"
-If you've got - and everybody's got browsers running all the time - if you've got a Wiki ... like we've got an example here GitHub Wiki you know it's as simple as saying "oh right, yes I need ... some information on let's kind of go, here AgileVentures, LocalSupport" and I go to my LocalSupport Wiki there and I've got some information and ... basically
+or spread out all over the world, just visibility is a terrible problem so and you know people "Oh it's in the Word document", "Where kind of is that?"
+If you've got - and everybody's got browsers running all the time - if you've got a Wiki ... like we've got an example here GitHub Wiki you know it's as simple as saying "Oh right, yes I need ... some information on let's kind of go, here AgileVentures, LocalSupport" and I go to my LocalSupport Wiki there and I've got some information and ... basically